 The bedroom has electrical outlets that are conveniently located near the bed.
 You will need to bring adapters for non-EU plugs, or the hotel can supply one if you forget.

 The Executive Lounge is one of the nicest features of this hotel.
-I always try to stay st hotels with a lounge.
+I always try to stay at hotels with a lounge.
 Lounges supply free breakfast and dinner, there is no need to waste a welcome gift choice on breakfast and forego bonus points for a stay.
-Here is a great summary of the the lowdown for the Executive Lounge.
+Here is the lowdown for the Executive Lounge.

 The buffet items for breakfast and dinner were more than sufficient in variety and quality to create satisfying meals for any tastes.
 The staff was pleasant and efficient.
 They cleared plates and glasses promptly.
 When I asked where I could print my boarding pass, the attendant at the lounge entrance volunteered to print it for me.
 Access to the Executive Lounge is available to Marriott Platinum members and above.
 In addition to the member, one guest is allowed for free.
 Additional guests can enter for a charge.